Quiero Ser (song)

+"Quiero Ser" (I want to be) is the debut solo single by Spanish singer-songwriter Amaia Montero.
+It was released on October 4, 2008 as the lead single from her eponymous debut album, Amaia Montero, also serving as the album's opening track.
+It became her first release after departing the group La Oreja de Van Gogh.

 The single was premiered on Spanish radio station "Los 40 Principales".
 In January 2009, it became the longest charting number one single in the Spanish airplay history with 13 consecutive weeks in the number one spot.